 The administrative steps to be taken for a photovoltaic panel installation

-|Connection request||Choose between self-consumption, self-consumption with sale of the surplus or total sale of the electricity produced. |
+|Connection request||Choose between self-consumption, self-consumption with sale of the surplus, or total sale of the electricity produced. |

-|Certificate of electrical conformity (CONSUEL) and Self-Consumption Agreement without Injection (CACSI)||After the connection work, obtain a certificate of compliance to ensure the safety of your electrical installation.
-For total self-consumption with a power less than or equal to 3 kWp, provide a certificate of compliance on honor and sign the CACSI with Enedis.|
+|Certificate of electrical compliance (CONSUEL) and Self-Consumption Agreement without Injection (CACSI)||After connection, obtain a certificate of conformity to ensure the safety of your electrical installation.
+For total self-consumption with a power rating of 3 kWp or less, provide a sworn statement of compliance and sign the CACSI with Enedis.|

-|Sale of solar electricity: purchase contract||If you do not choose total self-consumption, sign a contract with EDF OA (Obligation d'Achat) to sell your electricity production.
-The application for the purchase contract is included in the connection request.
-You will benefit from the feed-in tariffs corresponding to the power of your installation and the chosen injection method.|
+|Sale of solar-generated electricity: purchase contract||If you don't opt for total self-consumption, sign a contract with EDF OA (Obligation d'Achat) to sell your electricity production.
+The purchase contract application is included in the connection request.
+You'll benefit from feed-in tariffs corresponding to the power of your installation and the injection method you choose.|

-|Commissioning of your solar installation||Proceed with the commissioning of your solar panels within 18 months of your connection request.|
+|Commissioning of your solar installation||Commission your solar panels within 18 months of your connection request.|

 Grants and financial aid available for solar projects (in France)

-- The self-consumption premium.
-If you consume the production of your solar panels yourself, you are entitled to this premium which is spread over the first 5 years of operation of your installation.
-The amounts of the premium vary each quarter, but they are around 430 € per kWp for installations less than or equal to 3kWp, around 320 € per kWp for installations between 3 and 9 kWp, 180 € per kWp for installations between 9 and 36 kWp, and 90 € for installations between 36 and 100 kWp.
+- The self-consumption bonus.
+If you consume the output of your solar panels yourself, you are entitled to this premium, which is spread over the first 5 years of operation of your installation.
+Bonus amounts vary every quarter, but are around €430 per kWp for installations up to 3kWp, around €320 per kWp for installations between 3 and 9 kWp, €180 per kWp for installations between 9 and 36 kWp, and €90 for installations between 36 and 100 kWp.

 - The zero interest eco-loan (Eco-PTZ).
-It can reach up to 30 000 € on installations intended to produce heat.
-Attention: photovoltaic solar panels are not eligible.
-This loan covers aerovoltaic panels (hybrid air solar collectors) and thermal solar panels;
+It can be worth up to €30,000 for installations designed to produce heat.
+Please note: photovoltaic solar panels are not eligible.
+Instead, this loan covers aerovoltaic panels (hybrid air collectors) and solar thermal panels;

 The different types of photovoltaic solar panels and their specificities